Romas Kalanta

-Romas Kalanta (22 February 1953 – 14 May 1972) was a 19-year-old Lithuanian high school student known for his public self-immolation protesting Soviet regime in Lithuania.
-Kalanta's death provoked the largest post-war riots in Lithuania and inspired similar self-immolations.
-In 1972, 13 more people committed suicide by self-immolation.
+Romas Kalanta (22 February 1953 – 14 May 1972) was a 19-year-old Lithuanian high school student who killed himself by self-immolation in an act of protest against the Soviet regime in Lithuania.
+His death provoked the largest post-war riots in Lithuania and inspired similar self-immolations.
+In 1972, 13 more people committed suicide by self-immolation in Lithuania.

 Kalanta became a symbol of the Lithuanian resistance throughout the 1970s and 1980s.
 In 2000, he was posthumously awarded the Order of the Cross of Vytis.

 Life and death

-Kalanta was religious; in a school essay he indicated that he would like to become a Catholic priest, which caused him some troubles with the authorities.
+Kalanta was religious; in a school essay he indicated that he would like to become a Roman Catholic priest, which caused him some troubles with the authorities.
 He attended an evening school while working at a factory.
 Kalanta played the guitar and made a few drawings; he had long hair and sympathised with the hippies.
 These sympathies were later exploited by the Soviets to discredit Kalanta among the older population.
-He had an older brother named Antanas.